This article was originally published in November 2020 and has since been updated with the latest in biotechs fighting mosquito-borne diseases.

 Releasing sterile males without genetic modifications

-As it turns out, our neighborhood hero Wolbachia has other applications besides simply reducing the transmission of mosquito-borne diseases.
-The US company MosquitoMate specializes in using the bacteria as an effective insecticide.
+Our neighborhood hero Wolbachia has other applications besides simply reducing the transmission of mosquito-borne diseases.
+The U.S. company MosquitoMate specializes in using the bacteria as an effective insecticide.

 To do this, MosquitoMate releases Wolbachia-infested male Aedes mosquitoes into the target region.
-Here, they mate with wild females, which don’t naturally carry Wolbachia bacteria and can’t produce offspring with the Wolbachia males.
-This thus lowers the numbers of the wild population.
+Here, they mate with wild females, which don’t naturally carry Wolbachia bacteria and can’t produce offspring with the Wolbachia-infested males.
+This thus reduces the wild population.

-“Essentially it punishes any female insect in the population that doesn’t have the bacteria,” Stephen Dobson, the founder of MosquitoMate, told me.
+“Essentially it punishes any female insect in the population that doesn’t have the bacteria,” explained Stephen Dobson, the founder of MosquitoMate.

-According to a 2019 article on medRxiv, Forrest Innovation’s males, which were released in a trial area in Brazil, lowered the mosquito population by over 90% and reduced dengue cases by a factor of 16.
-The study is yet to undergo peer review.
+According to a 2021 study published in The Journal of Infectious Diseases, Forrest Innovation’s males, which were released in a trial area in Brazil, reduced dengue cases by a factor of more than 13.

 “Most importantly, when the mosquitoes are released into the environment, they have no detectable residues of treatment and are therefore ‘natural’ and sterile,” said Nitzan Paldi, CEO of Forrest Innovations.